 While I can’t give you the 411 on absolutely every contract you will come across, I can let you know the five things to look for in your wedding contracts that I wish I had paid more attention to.

 This one seems like a no brainer.
 Of course, you will know what you’re paying and when it’s due.
 That’s not the part I want to talk about… I want to chat about late fees.
 All good contracts will talk about late fees for payments.
-If you’re looking at a contract that is a little too hefty for you to keep up with, then you probably want to request to spread out your payment plan.
+If you’re looking at a payment plan that is a little hefty to keep up with, then you probably want to request to spread out your payment plan.
 The average late fee is listed as a small percentage of the total that gets added on, sometimes increasing the longer the payment is late.
-Always double check what your full payment is, what that late fee would look like if financial hardship came your way and understand that the deposit is almost always a non-refundable retainer.
+Always double check what your full payment is, what that late fee would look like if financial hardship came your way and understand that the retainer is almost always a non-refundable retainer.
 Basically, know what you owe, what could be added and what you can’t get back.

-Last, but definitely not least, the clause that covers things like COVID-19.
+Last, but definitely not least, the clause that covers things like natural disasters.
 Force majeure is defined as “unforeseeable circumstances that prevent someone from fulfilling a contract.”
 Contracts can differ slightly from what it includes in it.
 Most commonly it’ll include acts of God, natural disasters, war, etc. Just like with the previous two clauses, the important part to note is what happens to your money when this occurs!
 If something like COVID-19 were to happen again and your date has to be postponed because of a government mandated order, most vendors will try to reschedule with you.
 What if you decide ‘screw it, we’re eloping’?
 At the bottom of this clause it should detail what can and what won’t be refunded.

 I hope you feel so much more confident to tackle booking vendors for your wedding day!
 Happy planning.